Countly/countly-sdk-documentation/flutter/current.md

 </div>
 <p>
   If possible set user properties during initialization.
-This way they would be reflected when the session is started shortly.
+This way they would be sent shortly after the SDK initialization.
 </p>
 <p>
   Using the following call, you can set both the predefined and the custom user